rsdoiel/mkpage/README.md

-This is experimental..., things are sure change
+This is experimental..., things are sure to change

 # mkpage